nduas77/quizapp2/README.md

 This is a general knowlegde quiz app contains 4 - 10 questions, including  check box,  radio buttons, and  texts entry.

 [X] Question types: [X] Questions are in a variety of formats such as free text response, checkboxes, and radio buttons.
 [X] Checkboxes are only used for questions with multiple right answers.
-Radio buttons are only used for questions with a single right answer.
+Radio buttons are only used for both questions with a single/multi right answer.

 Submit button: [X] App includes a button for the user to submit their answers and receive a score.